-We presented a novel optimization framework for joint sensor deployment, link scheduling and routing in underwater sensor networks.
-This model is able to capture the unique features of the underwater propagation environment, as well as interference conditions at each receiver.
-Validation has shown that our model is able to exploit specific features of the environment, such as the large differences in propagation delays over different links, etc. Our study led us to interesting observations about optimal scheduling and routing in UW sensor networks, which will result in novel protocol design and implementation criteria.
+In this paper, we have presented a novel optimization framework for joint sensor deployment, link scheduling and routing in underwater sensor networks.
+This model is able to capture the unique features of the underwater propagation environment, and includes a detailed evaluation of the interference conditions at each receiver.
+Validation of this model has shown that it is able to exploit the specific features of the environment, such as for example the large differences in propagation delays over different links which cause simultaneous packet transmissions to arrive at their receivers in disjoint time intervals.
+These properties lead to interesting observations about optimal scheduling and routing in such networks, which are expected to result in novel protocol design criteria.